 Figure 2.
 The patient coordinate system.
-Some examples of supported positions are illustrated: A) Head First Supine (HFS), B) Head First Decubitus Left (HFDL), and C) Head First Prone (HFP).
+Some examples of supported positions are illustrated: A) Head First Supine (HFS), B) Head First Decubitus Left (HFDL), C) Head First Prone (HFP) and D) Sitting, where the patient is leaned backwards with the backrest pitch angle.

 5.2 PATIENT COORDINATE SYSTEM IN THE DICOM EXPORT

 Patient coordinates in DICOM exported data sets follow the DICOM standard, with the positive x-axis towards the patient's left arm, the positive z-axis towards the patient head and the positive y-axis in the posterior direction.
-The coordinate system follows the patient orientation: head first or feet first, supine or prone, decubitus right or decubitus left.
+The coordinate system follows the patient orientation: head first or feet first, supine or prone, decubitus right or decubitus left, and sitting with face towards the front of the chair.